no more guesswork

 What is certified play bark and what does it need?

 Certified play bark is bark that has been tested and approved under BS EN 1177, the European standard for impact-absorbing playground surfaces.
 It must be free of sharp debris, splinters and contaminants, and it must demonstrate specific shock-absorption properties at defined depths.
-Look for a BS EN 1177 certificate from the supplier — standard bark chippings from a garden centre will not have this.
-The bark must be laid at the correct depth for the equipment fall height, extend 1.75 metres beyond equipment edges, and be inspected regularly.
+Look for a BS EN 1177 certificate from the supplier.
+Standard bark chippings from a garden centre will not have this.
+The bark must be laid at the correct depth for the equipment fall height, extend across the impact area your equipment requires, and be inspected regularly.

 Should I keep bark chippings away from plant stems?